Bilt Hamber Auto Foam Review

 Bilt Hamber recommends using Auto Foam at a 4% PIR (panel impact ratio).
 This requires a bit of work to calculate.

 In my case, I am using a Kärcher K4 pressure washer with a generic brass foam cannon.
-By the time my lance was empty, 11 litres of water were collected.
+When my lance was empty, 11 litres of water were collected.
 Multiplied by 0.04 gave me a value of 440 ml, which is roughly what I added to my lance and topped it up with water.

 While this is the result I got, every lance and machine combination will produce different results, so it is well worth trying this to avoid wasting product or getting disappointing results.